allansequeira/rabbitmqtest_erl/README.md

 rabbitmqtest_erl
 ================

-Erlang app to test RabbitMQ
+Erlang app to test RabbitMQ.
+Currently, the platform_message_consumer module connects to RabbitMQ and consumes from the "from-platform-queue".
+The associated java application in repo "https://gh.riotgames.com/rsequeira/rabbitmqtest" publishes messages to the "from-platform-exchange" which the above queue binds to.

 Building
 ========